dmitry-merzlyakov/nledger/README.md

 ## Features

-NLedger thoroughly derives all valuable Ledger capabilities.
-Basically, all what Ledger can do, NLedger can do as well.
-Here is a short list of the most significant Ledger features:
+NLedger faithfully reproduces all valuable Ledger capabilities.
+Basically, anything the Ledger can do, NLedger can.
+Here is a short list of the most important Ledger features:

 - As an excellent accounting system:
   - **Double-entry accounting**.
 Nuff said; it is a must-have feature;